We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The Pinarello Prince frameset is made in Taiwan.
 All Pinarello’s frames are made overseas in order to reduce the cost of the final product.
-However, the company’s headquarters are located in Torino, Italy, which is where the bikes are developed and designed.
+However, the company’s headquarters are located in Treviso, Italy, which is where the bikes are developed and designed.

 There’s not much more to say in conclusion but that Pinarello Prince is a seriously fast race road bike that offers a dynamic and responsive riding experience.